 While wholewheat flour does have a bad rep for making the baked goodies dense and coarse, I find that in most recipes, it does work very well.
 It certainly didn’t interfere with the texture here.
-In fact it made the scones really wholesome and sort of rustic.
-Almonds add that boost of nutrition, a fabulous nutty flavour and also make them moist and soft.
+In fact, it made the scones really wholesome and sort of rustic.
+Almonds add that boost of nutrition, a fabulous nutty flavor and also make them moist and soft.

 The son has been told to stay away from dairy for a few weeks and I didn’t want him to miss this treat.
 So I went the dairy- free way with coconut cream and coconut oil.
 But, by all means, do use instead of butter and regular cream.

 I made a light and lovely barely sweetened whipped strawberry coconut cream to serve on the side…completely dairy-free and so delicious, you can eat it straight up!

 - The trick to making soft and tender scones is not to overwork the dough.
 Minimal handling gives great results.
 Add the liquid ingredients as soon as the butter has been incorporated in the dry ingredients.
 They should be mixed in very gently.
 Please don’t overmix.

 - Coconut oil ( or butter) should be well chilled.

 - If using coconut cream, make sure it’s well chilled and don’t shake the can.
 Use only the solidified cream, leaving out the liquid accumulated at the bottom of the can.

 I’d love to hear from you!
 Please tag me on Instagram @tashasartisanfoods, using the hashtag #tashasartisanfoods.
 You can also FOLLOW ME on INSTAGRAM, PINTEREST for more fabulous recipes!
 Do subscribe to Tasha’s Artisan Foods so you’ll never miss a recipe!